Dizzy (series): Remakes and revival attempts

-The Oliver Twins and Codemasters who both own 50% of the intellectual property have expressed interest in resurrecting the series, although the twins concede:
+The Oliver Twins and Codemasters, who both own 50% of the intellectual property, have expressed interest in resurrecting the series.
+However, the twins concede:

 In October 2011, the website EggCitingNews.com was registered by Codemasters Software Ltd. The main page on the site featured a pair of eyes peering from an egg carton, accompanied by the phrase "Guess who's back?".
 The following month, the website DizzyGame.com was opened, featuring details of the new release: a port to mobile platforms of Dizzy: Prince of the Yolkfolk.
 The game was developed by Paul Ranson, who worked on the original 1991 title, with updated music by Codemasters' sound designer Mark Knight, and updated art by Leigh Christian, who had also worked on the original game.
 Updates that were made to modernise the game included the addition of achievements and a hint system, and the removal of lives.
-It was released on 9 December 2011 for iOS and Android.
+It was released on 9 December of the same year for iOS and Android.

-Oliver Twins launched a Kickstarter project titled Dizzy Returns in November 2012 and the game was to be the first official sequel in over 20 years.
+Oliver Twins launched a Kickstarter project titled Dizzy Returns in November 2012; the game was to be the first official sequel in over 20 years.
 The Oliver Twins asked Dizzy fans to help pledge £350,000 to the Kickstarter campaign in order for the game to be made.
 By the Kickstarter project's deadline on 21 December, only £25,620 was pledged to the campaign.
 The Oliver Twins announced on the same day that Dizzy Returns was no longer in development.
 They attributed the failure to starting the campaign very early in pre-development and therefore not having anything concrete to show to potential backers and stated that while they were still interested in revisiting Dizzy in the future, any such project would have to have a "considerably different" vision.

-In the 2010s, the Oliver Twins found the code for several lost NES games that were written during the 90s but never published, and subsequently released them.
+In the 2010s, the Oliver Twins found the code for several lost NES games that were written during the 1990s but never published; the brothers subsequently released the games.
 Wonderland Dizzy, a remake of Magicland Dizzy, was released on 24 October 2015.
 Mystery World Dizzy, a remake of Fantasy World Dizzy, was released on 8 April 2017.
-Dreamworld Pogie, a previously-unreleased spin-off, was discovered in 2011 and released in 2016.
+Dreamworld Pogie, a previously unreleased spin-off, was discovered in 2011 and released in 2016.

 A new game for the series, Wonderful Dizzy, in development by the Oliver Twins and based on The Wonderful Wizard of Oz, was due to be released for the Spectrum Next in late 2018, but was finished in late 2020 as a regular ZX Spectrum title.
-A few days before the game's release date, the Oliver Twins stated on their website that it would be released on 18 December 2020.
+A few days before the game's release date, the Oliver Twins stated on their website that it would be released on 18 December.

 In November 2020, a completely new version of Fast Food (now titled Fast Food Dizzy) was released for the Nintendo Switch.
 It was developed and published by the Oliver Twins on the FUZE program for the console.